 - Pain and suffering

-Begin documenting your damages as soon as possible after the accident, and continue documenting them through treatment and recovery.
-Doing this is vital to settling your personal injury claim.
-Make copies of medical and therapy bills and records, receipts for out-of-pocket expenses, and a letter of verification from your employer listing the days you missed and the wages you lost.
+Make copies of medical and therapy bills and records, receipts for out-of-pocket expenses, and a letter from your employer verifying the days you missed and the wages you lost.

 Start gathering evidence as soon as you step out of the car.
 The more evidence you gather at the scene, the stronger your claim will be.
 Illinois law requires drivers and passengers involved in an accident to exchange the following information: